Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Cleanup and Catch-Up Work Performed

-Property manager's owner statements were recorded through journal entries so the QuickBooks Online file reflected the activity behind each net deposit.
+We referred to the property manager’s owner statements to record monthly journal entries in QuickBooks that reflected the activity behind each net deposit.
 This included gross rental income, property management fees, property expenses, and security deposit activity shown on the owner statements.

-The final deposits sent by the property manager were then matched to the related bank-feed activity.
+The net deposits sent by the property manager were then matched to the related bank feed activity.
 This connected the cash received by the owner to the underlying rental activity without recording rental income twice.

-• Reviewing security deposit activity against property manager's owner statements and correcting the related QuickBooks Online balances.
+• Reviewing security deposit activity against the property manager’s owner statements and reconciling the related Balance Sheet balances.

-• Separating the principal and interest portions of monthly payments for five mortgage loans.
+• Separating the principal and interest portions of monthly payments for five mortgage loans and reconciling the loan accounts.

 • Using receipts, purchase confirmations, and other available records to assign property expenses to the correct rental.